Itim-B/sports_scr/README.md

 $ python3 scores.py natation easyocr data/natation/000006.png ron
 ```

-will run prediction for 'natation' on image 000006.png using doctr ocr engine, will not correct the extracted names from a dictionnary, the orientation, and will not detect a roi before infering.
+will run prediction for 'natation' on image 000006.png using easyocr ocr engine, will not correct the extracted names from a dictionnary, the orientation, and will not detect a roi before infering.
 The result will be available in *result/000006.csv*

 - Wait for the application to process the file and generate the results in CSV file in */result*.